FAQ's

 Warning: it is strictly forbidden to photograph military or government buildings, checkpoints, or military personnel.
 This is a serious offense.

-Damascus Nightlife usually involves visiting a traditional café (Qahwet al-Nawfara on Day 1 is already included) or a lively restaurant/bar in the Old City, featuring local music, argileh (shisha), and a social atmosphere.
+Damascus Nightlife usually involves visiting a traditional café (Qahwet al-Nawfara) or a lively restaurant/bar in the Old City, featuring local music, argileh (shisha), and a social atmosphere.
 Aleppo Cuisine is famous for kebabs, kibbeh, meze, and sweet pastries (halawiyat).
-Non-alcoholic drinks (fresh juices, soft drinks) in different restaurant but found in other restaurants pls ask your guide for suitable places .
+Non-alcoholic drinks (fresh juices, soft drinks) in different restaurants but found in other restaurants pls ask your guide for suitable places.
 Vegetarian options are common and easily arranged, as Syrian cuisine features many pulse and vegetable-based meze (e.g., hummus, muttabal, tabouleh, muhammara).